UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 Homework
 ========

-Tasks and reading by Next Week
+Tasks and reading by next week

 Task 1